-Tampere University offers about 30 international master’s programs and an international Tampere Summer School with more than 30 inspiring courses covering a range of academic fields and up-to-date topics.
-The University cooperates with about 1000 partner universities internationally, and it draws its students and staff from 80 countries.
+Tampere University is one of the most multidisciplinary universities in Finland and we offer various inspiring master's programmes conducted in English.
+Tampere Summer School offers courses covering various academic fields and up-to-date topics.
+The University cooperates with about 550 partner universities internationally, and it draws its students and staff from 80 countries.

-Please see all Master's degree programs on University of Tampere website.
+Please see all Master's degree programs on Tampere University website

-Based on the agreement with the Fulbright Finland Foundation, Tampere University awards a scholarship for the Fulbright-Tampere University Graduate Awardee to cover the annual tuition fee (in 2019 max.
+- Based on the agreement with the Fulbright Finland Foundation, Tampere University awards a scholarship for the Fulbright-Tampere University Graduate Awardee to cover the annual tuition fee (in 2020 max.
 12 000 €).
-The scholarship is granted also for the second year of Master’s studies provided that the grantee has been successful in his/her studies during the first year.
+The scholarship is granted also for the second year of Master’s studies provided that the grantee has been successful in their studies during the first year.

 Alumni who successfully complete the Fulbright U.S. Student Program are eligible for 12 months of non-competitive eligibility (NCE) hiring status within the federal government, with the possibility of extensions if certain criteria are met.